Journal of Sanskrit & Indic Research

 • Personal criticism of authors is inappropriate.

-• Reviewers should declare any conflicts of interest.
+• Reviewers should declare any conflicts of interest before accepting a review assignment.

 • Unpublished material must not be used for personal advantage.